Article

 Security and closure

-A zip closure is useful if you carry boarding passes, tickets or several passports.
-RFID blocking is a useful extra, but durability, organisation and easy access matter just as much.
+A zip closure is useful if you carry several loose documents.
+RFID blocking is useful, but durability and easy access matter too.

-A luggage tag is a small accessory, but it gives your bag a visible identity.
-It helps you recognise your luggage quickly and gives airline or transport staff a way to contact you if your bag is separated from you.
+A luggage tag gives your bag a visible identity.
+It helps you recognise luggage quickly and gives airline or transport staff a way to contact you if your bag is separated from you.

 Airlines attach barcode destination tags to checked baggage, but personal luggage tags are still useful because airline tags can be torn, hidden, damaged or removed.
-A second tag inside your suitcase is a smart backup.
+A second tag or contact card inside your suitcase is a smart backup.

 What to put on the visible tag